SERVICE DOGS FREQUENTLY ASKED QUESTIONS

 SMSD’s service area is regional, serving a 350-mile radius or an approximate six-hour drive from Knoxville, Tennessee.
 SMSD serves the entire state of Tennessee and portions of Alabama, Georgia, North Carolina, South Carolina, West Virginia and Virginia regionally.*

-A regional service area allows our trainers to work extensively with the veteran/canine teams throughout the training process as well as after camp ends and the team goes home.
+A regional service area allows our trainers to work extensively with the recipient throughout the training process as well as after camp ends and the team goes home.
 This service area allows SMSD to do home visits and meet-and-greet sessions to be matched to a service dog as part of the application process.
 It also enables trainers to be able to do remedial training visits after placements in the event of problems that can’t be corrected by phone or video.

 *Please note that we do have the ability to OVERRIDE the service area with SMSD board approval when the applicant meets the application criteria and is approved by the SMSD application team.